 If you want to remove the framing, you should do it after the door is removed.
 Take a flat screwdriver and a hammer to push the frame of the wall.

 Start working from the top of the frame.
-Place the screwdriver between the wall and the frame and start hitting with the hammer until the screwdriver slips between the wall and the trim.
+Place the screwdriver between the wall and the frame and start hammering until the screwdriver slips between the wall and the trim.

 Proceed losing up the trim on different spots.
 When the bigger part of the frame is loosened up, use your hands to pull it away.